Ibrahimghali/Emotional-Analysis/README.md

-# 🧠 Depression Analysis Project
+# Depression Analysis Project

-## 📘 Overview
+## Overview

-This project analyzes depression-related content from Twitter to uncover **patterns**, **sentiments**, and **topics**.
-It features a FastAPI backend that:
+This project focuses on analyzing depression-related content on Twitter to identify **patterns**, **sentiments**, and **topics**.
+It is powered by a FastAPI backend with the following capabilities:

 * Scrapes tweets using the Twitter API
 * Cleans and normalizes text data
-* Performs sentiment analysis via Hugging Face transformers (DistilBERT)
+* Performs sentiment analysis using Hugging Face's DistilBERT
-* Detects topics based on keyword matching
+* Detects topics through rule-based keyword matching
-* Stores results in MongoDB for later access and visualization
+* Stores results in MongoDB for access and visualization

 ---

-## ✨ Key Features
+## Key Features

-* ✅ Twitter data scraping with Bearer Token support and rate limit handling
+* Twitter data scraping with support for one or multiple Bearer Tokens (with rotation and rate limit handling)
-* ✅ Text preprocessing: cleaning, normalization, and stopword removal
+* Comprehensive text preprocessing: cleaning, normalization, and stopword removal
-* ✅ Sentiment classification using DistilBERT
+* Sentiment classification using a pre-trained DistilBERT model
-* ✅ Rule-based topic detection
+* Rule-based topic detection
-* ✅ RESTful API for triggering scraping and retrieving posts
+* RESTful API for initiating scraping and retrieving results
-* ✅ Asynchronous background processing with FastAPI
+* Asynchronous background processing using FastAPI

 ---

-## 🧱 Architecture
+## System Architecture

 ```
  ┌────────────┐    ┌─────────────┐    ┌─────────────────┐